 Visitor Tips and News About Ronald Reagan Can-Do Statue

 With his cowboy hat in one hand and a shovel in the other, bronze Ronald Reagan looks like he's ready to dig in and help the people of Temecula build their sports park.
-In fact, he did no such thing -- but what he did do was to praise the town's efforts (which required no government money) in a 1983 speech as an example of "traditional Americanism."
+In fact, he did no such thing -- but what he did do was to praise the town's efforts in a 1983 speech as an example of "traditional Americanism" (By this he meant that the sports park would be built with no government money).
 When Reagan died in 2004, Temecula's mayor Mike Naggar -- a big Reagan fan -- suggested naming the park after the former President, which was unanimously approved by the City Council.
 Naggar also proposed a "Can-Do Monument," featuring a statue of Reagan.

 It might have been easy to find funding for that in some socialist government larder, extracting cash from the tax-paying part of the community.
 Instead, it took seven years for a non-profit to raise the money through donations.
 It still wasn't quite enough, but with the economy in tatters (but the free market still breathing) sculptor Chris Pardell slashed his price, and the statue was unveiled in May 2012.